jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 ## But we don't want to talk about time

-In the article linked above, Ron Jeffries explains the switch from Days to Points was an attempt to abstract estimations away from time.
+In the article linked above, Ron Jeffries explains the switch from Days to Points was intended to abstract estimations away from time.
 Why?
-The rationale is intriguing.
-When using clear and direct language, guess what happened?
-The stakeholders understood that time estimates were time estimates.
+Although Days accurately communicated that these were time estimates, the difference between the team's definition of an Ideal Day and a calendar day was lost in translation.

-So what was the problem?
-With this understanding, stakeholders were focusing on disparities between estimated time and actual time.
+With what result?
+This misunderstanding exaggerated disparities between estimated time and actual time, prompting stakeholders to focus on that.
 It's not hard to imagine that Mr. Jeffries and team found this to be an unhelpful distraction that did not contribute to the performance of an engineering team.
 And thus, points.

 As time has passed, this verbal sleight of hand has grown increasingly complex.
 One team may adopt the Fibonacci sequence.
 Another, in an attempt to emphasize